linux-cultist/venv-selector.nvim/README.md

 	"linux-cultist/venv-selector.nvim",
 	dependencies = { "neovim/nvim-lspconfig", "nvim-telescope/telescope.nvim" },
 	config = true,
-	event = "VeryLazy", -- Optional: needed only if you want to type ":VenvSelect" without a keymapping }
+	event = "VeryLazy", -- Optional: needed only if you want to type `:VenvSelect` without a keymapping }
 ```